 If left unfixed the water can short-circuit the motor.
 Moreover, extended leaking can cause a build-up of calcium.
 This will only be fixed by replacing the seal which is costly.

 Damage to the Pool

 Not only this but it will also affect the filter’s functionality to clean any bacteria and algae from the water.
 This enhances the chances of waterborne diseases due to the presence of microorganisms.

 Dirty water, with algae growth and debris, is harmful to your health.

 Hence pool time becomes stressful instead of relaxing.

 Just like any machinery whenever it malfunctions you usually hear a weird noise.
 The same things happen in a pool pump as well.
 You may hear a different sound than usual at times in case your pool pump is malfunctioning.

 Grinding or Screeching

-Pool pumps make noise.
-Single speed pumps more so than variable speed pool pumps.
-If you hear a louder than usual sound coming from your swimming pool pump that sounds like your pump is screaming, then this usually indicates that the bearings in the pump are bad.
-Bearings can be replaced, but very few places still offer this service.
+If you hear a louder-than-usual sound coming from your pool pump similar to your pump screaming, then this indicates that the pump bearings are bad.
+You can replace these bearings, although very few places still offer this service.
 Replaced bearings typically only last a year anyway.